kentonspr/wghrs/README.md

 This is a Rust program and requires Rust build tools - https://www.rust-lang.org/tools/install

-When you have a Rust environment in place, navigate to the repo root and build a release version with carg -
+When you have a Rust environment in place, navigate to the repo root and build a release version with cargo -

 ```
 cargo build --release
 ```

-## Build `.deb`
+## Build `.deb` Package

 Repo includes everything needed to build a `.deb` file for installation to Debian/Ubuntu systems.
 Run the `builddeb.sh` script -